tpoisot/ms_proba_networks/ms/maintext.md

 accessed from the *GitHub* page given above.

 **Acknowledgements:** This work was funded by a CIEE working group grant to TP, DG, and DBS.
-TP is funded by a starting grant from the Université de Montréal.
+TP is funded by a starting grant from the Université de Montréal, and a Discovery grant from NSERC.

 # References